awsdocs/amazon-redshift-developer-guide/doc_source/r_COPY_command_examples.md

 ### Load from Avro Data Using the 'auto' Option<a name="copy-from-avro-examples-using-auto"></a>

 To load from Avro data using the `'auto'` argument, field names in the Avro schema must match the column names\.
-However, when using the `'auto'` argument, order does not matter\.
+However, when using the `'auto'` argument, order doesn't matter\.
 The following shows the schema for a file named `category_auto.avro`\.

 ```
 {